Summer Research at Fisher

 - Faculty can mentor a maximum of 2 Summer Fellows students

-- Past Summer Fellows awardees are ineligible and are encouraged to explore other opportunities with help from the Center for Student Scholarship, Research, and Creative Work.
+- Past Summer Fellows awardees are ineligible and are encouraged to explore other opportunities with help from the Center for Student Research & Creative Work.

 Options for Student Support (students and mentors decide & provide justification):